 So, who was this guy?

 Magnus Andersen wasn’t a historian or a professor or a cosplay enthusiast.
-He was a newspaper editor.
-The kind of person who spends too much time around printing presses and gets ideas that sound like jokes until they become reality.
+He was a newspaper editor and ship captain from Kristiania (now Oslo).
+The kind of person who spends too much time around printing presses and sailing vessels and gets ideas that sound like jokes until they become reality.
 He believed, deeply, that Viking ships were not only seaworthy but ocean-worthy, and that the Norse people had the tools and the guts to make it to North America long before Europeans were wearing pants with buttons.

 Andersen saw it and went, Okay.
 Let’s prove it.